ewall/meteor-foundation/README.md

 ## TODO

+* Add continuous integration and testing with Travis CI and Tinytest.
 * Make an SCSS version of this package for SASS-y people?
 (Contact @ewall if you'd like to see that.)

 ## Just Because